fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In the story of Solomon jinns appear as nature spirits comparable to Talmudic shedim.
 Solomon was gifted by God to talk to animals and spirits.
 God granted him authority over the rebellious jinn and devils forcing them to build the First Temple in Jerusalem.

-In addition, the Qur’an also mentions Ifrit in sura al-Naml (The Ant) verse 39.
+In addition, the Quran also mentions Ifrit in sura al-Naml (The Ant) verse 39.
 Ifrit who brought Suleiman smo's throne.

 The Qur'an relates that Solomon died while he was leaning on his staff.
 As he remained upright, propped on his staff, the jinn thought he was still alive and supervising them, so they continued to work.
 They realized the truth only when Allah sent a creature to crawl out of the ground and gnaw at Solomon's staff until his body collapsed.
 The Qurʾan then comments that if they had known the unseen, they would not have stayed in the humiliating torment of being enslaved.